InTaos/TOS_LearningCenter/README.md

 In build.gradle file we can perform filtering of the test by tag, and also we can switch from one browser to another by just comment or uncomment the expressions.

+Default browser is Chrome-headless!
-Each of the tests works with freshly instantiated browser.
-Default browser is chrome-headless!
+Each of the tests works with freshly instantiated browser!
+Tests are executed parallelly!
 To start the tests, double CTR and type "gradle clean test".

+In order to see the results of Eyes tools you must have an account in: https://applitools.com/, from where you take API KEY.
+You must replace the API KEY in the **LocalizationEyesTests.java** class in variable **private String apiKey = "<>"**.

 Functionalities:
 1. Browsers: Chrome, Firefox, Edge (headless and non-headless mode)